dwjoyce/pythonbook/Performing selection.rst

         price = price * 1.2

     print('Your total price is:', price)

+See how to resume the instructions, whether the ``if`` statement test was true or not, you simply have to move back 4 spaces to the left.
+This means our *code block* attached to the ``if`` statement is over, and we now carry on as usual.

 Now save and run your program using the ``F5`` key, pressing Return, and using the program name of vip.py.
 Remember, to save your program onto your USB stick.